microsoft/nni/docs/source/nas/space_hub.rst

 Searching within model spaces
 -----------------------------

-To search for a new architecture on a particular dataset, you can use the following code.
+To search within a model space for a new architecture on a particular dataset, users need to create model space, search strategy, and evaluator following the :doc:`standard procedures </tutorials/hello_nas>`.

+Here is a short sample code snippet for reference.

 .. code-block:: python